pehaa/simple-notifications-solution/README.md

   closeButtonSelector: '.delete',
   // whether you can also close the self-closing notification by clicking on it
   closeSelfOnClick: true,
+  // the vertical distance from the top of the viewport
+  topStartPosition: 8,
   // the vertical gap between the notifications as they appear on the screen
   gap: 8,
   // the waiting time before removing a notification, i - is the number of notifications before the current one